 Understanding the market structure also provides guidance into whom to interview and key strategic questions to be asked.

-We often find teams spend most of their energy on the easier to engage direct users (especially those who are already customers) and as such, learn only a small portion of what they need to know.
+We often find teams spend most of their energy on the easier-to-engage direct users (especially those who are already customers) and as such, learn only a small portion of what they need to know.

 Transforming Learnings into a Value Proposition

 Many consultants suggest that the only purpose of qualitative interviews is to learn what the customer has to say.
 Not so!
 It is critical that you begin the task of testing your concept statement early in your learning phase.
 Concepts are the seeds of value propositions that flourish.
-The transformation of the concept into a value proposition results from both the early qualitative interviews and the later more extensive quantitative validation.
+The transformation of a concept into a value proposition results from both the early qualitative interviews and the later, more extensive quantitative validation.